IngCampos/Escuela_PHP_JQuery/README.md

 ### Project goal by martin-stepwolf :goal_net:

 Project developed in a subject when I was student.
-As better developer **I rebuilt all the project** whit my better skills.
+As better developer **I rebuilt all the project** with my better skills.

 ### Achievements :star2:

 As IT student, I knew already about databases and PHP vanilla.
-Now I know **composer** and I have worked whit Laravel and Symfony I improved the project whit:
+Now I know **composer** and I have worked with Laravel and Symfony I improved the project with:

 - Configure **composer** to respect [PSR4](https://www.php-fig.org/psr/psr-4/) standard.
 - Install and configure third party packages and respect [PSR7](https://www.php-fig.org/psr/psr-7/) standard.